jiaojiaon/CISC3140_Lab2-/README.md

 1. Sign up for a GitHub account if you don't have one.
 Set up your SSH keys with github.
 2. Clone this repository `git clone git@github.com:jiaojiaon/CISC3140_Lab2-.git` to your machine to get a copy.
 3. Move into the project's root directory with `cd CISC3140_Lab2-`
-4. Open SQLscripts.sql to follow the steps to create tables
+4. Open SQLscripts.sql and follow the steps to create tables